charles0301/oxid/README.md

 85737 Ismaning<br>
 Deutschland<br>
 E-mail: sales@novalnet.de<br>
-Tel: +49 89 - 923 068 320<br>
+Tel: +49 89 9230683-20<br>
 Web: www.novalnet.de

+## License
+See our License Agreement at: https://www.novalnet.de/payment-plugins/kostenlos/lizenz

 ## About Novalnet AG
-Novalnet is a leading payment institution offering online gateways for processing of online payments.
-Novalnet provides online merchants user-friendly payment modules for all major shop systems as well as for self-programmed websites.
+Novalnet AG is a leading financial services institution offering online gateways for processing of online payments.
+Operating in the market as a full payment service provider, Novalnet AG was founded in Ismaning near Munich, and provides online merchants user-friendly payment modules for all major shop systems as well as for self-programmed websites.
 The product and service portfolio is very comprehensive and includes all commonly used payment methods of online payment.
 These include a variety of intelligent fraud prevention modules, free technical support, an automated accounts receivable management system, a comprehensive subscription and membership management, as well as a very useful affiliate program.
-The experienced and international team of specialists at Novalnet is committed to support online merchants with in-depth knowledge and to work together with them hand in hand to increase their revenue and the quality of their online payment.
+The experienced and international team of specialists at Novalnet is committed to support online merchants with in-depth knowledge and to work together with them hand in hand to increase their revenue and the quality of their online payments.
-Novalnet is accredited by the BaFin as a payment institution.
-Novalnet meets all the requirements set down by this supervisory authority and thus officially offers its merchants, in all areas, a fully legally compliant service.
-This provides the best protection against fraud and swindle for merchants and their customers.
-This official accreditation as a payment institution is a seal of approval which should be a must for every online merchant searching for a payment service provider.